Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval: Proof

-holds with probability at least $1-2e^{-c_{\mu_1} m}$ with the proviso that $m \geq {C_{\mu_1}}{p's^2(p)} \log n$, where $c_{\mu_1}$ and $C_{\mu_1}$ are constants related to $\mu_1$. \end{proposition} \begin{remark} It may seem unusual to introduce a new parameter $p'$ in this proposition, given that $S^0$ contains $p$ indices in Algorithm~\ref{alg:gESP}.
-However, the proposition holds even when $p' = p$, making it a generalized version.
+holds with probability at least $1-n^{-c}$ provided that $m \geq {C}{p's^2(p)} \log n$, where $c$ and $C$ are constants. \end{proposition} \begin{remark} It may seem unusual to introduce a new parameter $p'$ in this proposition, given that $S^0$ contains $p$ indices in Algorithm~\ref{alg:gESP}.
+However, the proposition holds even when $p' = p$, serving as a generalization.
 We emphasize that this generalization will be useful in our proofs of Corollary~\ref{coro:2} and~\ref{coro:3}, where we do not have access to the optimal choice of $p$.

 \end{remark}